 As Stagedoor has grown, so has its legacy.
 Stagedoor alumni are successful in every part of the entertainment industry, and they look out for one another.
 As film director Shawn Levy says of Stagedoor’s reputation in the industry, “If someone plays that Stagedoor card…that’s the equivalent of the secret handshake.”

 Stagedoor is not just a place to be discovered.
 It’s now a place for major entertainment corporations to workshop new material.
 In 2006, Disney Theatricals began the long process of repurposing the mega-hit movie High School Musical for the stage.
 Would it work?
 Would it need more songs?
 To find out, Disney turned to Stagedoor for a trial run.
 These opportunities are now a part of the camp’s DNA.
 In 2007, campers at Stagedoor participated in a new MTI High Schools adaptation of Sweeney Todd, with Stephen Sondehim himself e-mailing changes to the score.
 In November 2009, Stagedoor made its first of several appearances in the famed Macy’s Thanksgiving Day Parade.

 Carl’s slogan had been, “The only summer camp of its kind.”
 But Stagedoor Manor has become more than a camp.
-After 40 years, it has become a foundation for young people interested in making their mark on American theatre.
+After over 45 years, it has become a foundation for young people interested in making their mark on American theatre.